Beautiful Ship, But May Be Lacking for Adults

 DISEMBARKATION, LEAVING THE PORT

 Leaving the ship is always a bit of a cluster with most everyone just ready to get off the ship.
 I have to say this was the least “cluster” of any ship we’ve left.
 Disney does try to manage the flow of people by encouraging all guests to attend breakfast in the final restaurant of your rotation and they even have two breakfast seatings.
-We had the 8:00am seating and it was great to be able to see Marlan, Eddy and Howard one last time before leaving the ship.
+We had the 8:00 am seating and it was great to be able to see Marlan, Eddy, and Howard one last time before leaving the ship.

-After breakfast we headed up to the Lobby Atrium and while it was crowded and a mass of people getting off the ship, it wasn’t all that bad and we were off the ship in probably less than 10 minutes.
+After breakfast, we headed up to the Lobby Atrium, and while it was crowded and a mass of people getting off the ship, it wasn’t all that bad and we were off the ship in probably less than 10 minutes.

-In the luggage area we grabbed a porter and he not only handled the luggage for all four us, guiding us through customs, but he even took the bags all the way to our car in the parking garage.
+In the luggage area, we grabbed a porter and he not only handled the luggage for all four of us, guiding us through customs, but he even took the bags all the way to our car in the parking garage.
 No need to bring the car around to pick up the luggage and my guests.
 He then gave me excellent instructions to pick up the highway for our trip back up to Orlando.
-So a very easy disembarkation and drive out of the port.
+So very easy disembarkation and drive out of the port.